 All children are invited to enjoy free lunches again this summer through the Great Northern Services’ Summer Lunch program.
-Kids can find healthy meals, fun activities, and a chance to see their friends at nine different locations this summer.
-The 2019 Summer Lunch Program will serve meals Monday through Friday from June 17th to August 8th.
-(No meal service on July 4th & 5th)
+Kids can find healthy meals, fun activities, and a chance to see their friends at multiple locations this summer.
+The 2022 Summer Lunch Program will serve meals Monday through Thursday from June 20th to August 4th.

 Free lunches will be served this summer as follows: